PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 letter, the hash value changes, and therefore the reference.
 This property guarantees you are **always** dealing with the same input data - a key property of any reproducible pipeline.
 There can be **no** ambiguity about file names and what they represent.
-Files can not **change** without the file name changing.
+Files cannot **change** without the file name changing.

 Similarly, every GNU Guix software reference includes a hash computed